Nashavi/avikamath.com/_pages/aviresume.md

 - Built a machine learning model using SVM algorithm to resolve email overloading issue for a multi-national technology company to filter out emails that do not require any responses achieving a precision of 0.95.
 The model also enabled identification and auto-queuing of customer emails based on their type of requests.
 - Performed topic modelling and unsupervised clustering using LDA on customer conversation logs and feedbacks to enhance visibility on issues, improve customer service and save costs for a software development company
 -	Used SQL to query for large datasets and performed data clean up, data transformation and datamining on country-wise sales of a major silicon chips manufacturing company and extracted features from internal and external sources to develop a random forest model to predict the market size in each region/ country
--	Performed t-tests to compare the performance of new feature of localization vs. old generic site.
-A/B tests showed 10% drop in conversion rate if new localization feature would be applied to the website
 - Utilized data analytics to identify areas and geographies for future marketing campaigns and training investments that can lead to best ROI

 ### Business Analyst Intern, SpenDifference LLC